Julian-O/PySLOBS/README.md

 ##  About the Python Wrapper

-Rather than accessing it from Javascript, this Python wrapper allows access to Streamlabs OBS from a Python application.
+Rather than accessing it from Javascript, this Python wrapper allows access to Streamlabs Desktop from a Python application.
 The details about websockets are hidden and more Pythonic interfaces are provided.

 ### Versions